fivdi/pigpio/doc/gpio.md

 - pulseLen - pulse length in microseconds (1 - 100)
 - level - 0 or 1

-This function sends a trigger pulse to a GPIO.
+Sends a trigger pulse to the GPIO.
 The GPIO is set to level for pulseLen microseconds and then reset to not level.

 #### pwmWrite(dutyCycle)
 - dutyCycle - an unsigned integer >= 0 (off) and <= range (fully on). range defaults to 255.